 Imagine a world with no bad weather.
-No rain, no fog, no storms; all sunshine all the time.
+No rain, no fog, no storms; all sunshine, all the time.
 The wind is never blowing, so there are no waves.
 For the sake of argument, imagine that there are no ocean currents either.
 In this Beaufort Zero world, navigating across the ocean is easy.
 The cheapest path between two points is simply the shortest path: the great circle distance.

-Unfortunately for all ocean-going vessels, that weatherless world is imaginary.
+Unfortunately for all ocean-going vessels, this weatherless world is imaginary.
 Wind, waves, and currents must all be contended with and accounted for when navigating the globe.
 These natural complications ensure that the great circle path is almost never the cheapest way to get from point A to point B. For example, slight detours from the great circle might allow a vessel to trade adverse currents for favorable currents, headwinds for tailwinds, or heavy swell for calm seas, resulting in a safer voyage that uses less fuel despite traveling a greater distance.

 Of course, the billion dollar question remains: if the great circle is not the cheapest path, then what is?
 That is precisely the question that Sofar Ocean's Wayfinder helps to answer, and this is the story of how we do it.

-Safe routing is the most important service that Wayfinder offers, but knowing the ocean wave and weather conditions is only one piece of the problem.
+Safe routing is the most important service that Wayfinder offers, but knowing the ocean wave and weather conditions is only one part of the equation.
 In order to plan a route that is both safe and cost-effective, we also need to know how vessels respond to environmental conditions.
-That response is described by our Vessel Performance Model, a high-fidelity data-driven model that we build for each vessel that we route.
+That response is captured by our Vessel Performance Model, a high-fidelity and data-driven model that we build for each vessel that we route.
 Drawing on individual vessel characteristics and historical performance data, the Vessel Performance Model describes how fast a vessel will travel and how much fuel it will burn for a given RPM setting in any combination of wind, wave, and current conditions.
 This can be visualized using the RPM curves shown in Figures 1-3.

 These RPM curves provide helpful intuition into the physics that dictate how vessels respond to environmental conditions, and thus, how we make our routing recommendations.
 For example, as the current changes from favorable to adverse (from the blue to the red line in Figure 1), the vessel will travel more slowly (Figure 1a) and burn more fuel (Figure 1b) for a given RPM setting.
-This is akin to paddling upstream in a river, you might expend twice the effort and only go half as fast.
-Stronger winds and larger waves increase resistance too, as shown in Figure 2, as the Beaufort Force increases from a modest BF 2 up to a potentially life-threatening BF 8.
+This is akin to paddling upstream in a river: you might expend twice the effort and only go half as fast.
+Stronger winds and larger waves increase resistance too, as shown in Figure 2, as the Beaufort Force — an estimate of wind speed — increases from a modest BF 2 up to a potentially life-threatening BF 8.
 However, the extent to which wind and waves impact vessel performance depends strongly on the direction they are coming from.
 As expected, we see in Figure 3 that head waves and head wind cause the largest decreases in vessel speed and the largest increases in fuel consumption.

 Now that we know how much fuel is used and how fast the vessel can travel for a given set of environmental conditions, the final step in the Wayfinder optimization process is to find the cheapest route through safe waters.
-Safety is ensured by restricting possible paths to regions where forecasted wave heights and wind speed remain below captain-specified thresholds, but the economic cost is more complicated.
+Safety is ensured by restricting possible paths to regions where forecasted wave heights and wind speed remain below captain-specified thresholds, but measuring economic cost is more complicated.
 As discussed above, the cheapest route will not necessarily be the route that travels the shortest distance.
 Rather, the cheapest route will be the one that finds the best combination of fuel savings and time savings.